-This section illustrates a subset of the call scenarios supported by the Cisco Unified TSP.
+This appendix contains message sequences or call scenarios and illustrates a subset of these scenarios supported by the Cisco Unified TSP.
 The event order is not guaranteed in all cases and can vary depending on the scenario and the event.